Clinical and Developmental Issues of Lesbianism

 As a therapist, I want to respect her human dignity.
 Many of my clients are not sure they want to totally resolve the lesbian conflict.
 The emotional aspect of their struggle seems to reach down into the very core of their being.
 It is often a long process for a woman to just define the struggle, let alone to begin to disidentify with it.
 Over six years ago, about two years into my practice, I decided to make a commitment to myself and to my clients that I would work with them regardless of where they are at in their decision to resolve the lesbian conflict.
 I agreed that I would not place demands or expectations on them with respect to their sexual struggle that would, in any way, condition or impede our ongoing work together.
 In other words, I have decided to be committed to them, wherever their journey leads, and to remain committed for the long haul.
 The "long haul" seems to be an average of 4-5 years of weekly to bimonthly appointments.

-Roots of Lesbianism
+common Roots of female ssa

 - A strained, detached or disrupted bond or attachment with mother without an available mother substitute, resulting in a need for secure attachment.